Harvey, Illinois, train collision: Events

 At 8:45 PM local time, ICG train number 51 stopped 20 ft before the crossover on track 3, due to a train ahead dealing with a crew change.
-The crew of train 51 was then instructed to wait until Amtrak train 392 had passed them, after which the train was to overtake the stopped train on track 3, before moving back to track 4.
-During this time, the lights of train 51 were switched off.
+The crew of train No. 51 was then instructed to wait until Amtrak train 392 had passed them, after which the train was to overtake the stopped train on track 3, before moving back to track 4.
+During this time, the lights of train No. 51 were switched off.

-The train director from nearby Kensington telephoned the yardmaster to relay a set of instructions for moving trains 51 and 392 to the switch-tender.
-The yardmaster proceeded to radio the switch-tender, but because the switch-tender complained that his connection was breaking up, he was telephoned and instructed to switch the crossovers for train 51 after a passenger train was to go past it, and also align a switch on track 6.
-The yardmaster did not remember if he said train 392 or passenger train, but he did not specify the locomotive's number or the track where it would operate.
+The train director from nearby Kensington telephoned the yardmaster to relay a set of instructions for moving trains Numbers 51 and 392 to the switch-tender.
+The yardmaster proceeded to radio the switch-tender, but because the switch-tender complained that his connection was breaking up, he was telephoned and instructed to switch the crossovers for train No. 51 after a passenger train was to go past it, and also align a switch on track 6.
+The yardmaster did not remember if he said train No. 392 or passenger train, but he did not specify the locomotive's number or the track where it would operate.
 The switch-tender went to track 6 for a local transfer train, but as he was leaving for the crossover on track 4, he was called back by the conductor of that train to realign an improperly aligned switch.
 After correcting this mistake, he left the area back towards track 4.

 RTA commuter train 160 departed Homewood station at 8:52 PM towards Chicago, and it was noticed by the switch-tender arriving at 9 PM at the platforms of the nearby Harvey station.
 Assuming that this was the passenger train mentioned in the telephone communication, he proceeded to the switch and unlocked it.
-At the same time, Amtrak train 392 departed Homewood, IL on its last leg towards Union Station.
+At the same time, Amtrak train No. 392 departed Homewood, Illinois on its last leg towards Union Station.
 The crew of the train reportedly heard the following transmission on the radio "After 392 goes by, let 51 down him cross onto 4", followed by "Your radio is breaking up, I can't understand it".

 The Amtrak train accelerated to 65 mph, but approaching Harvey, the engineer slowed the train down to 58 mph.
 As the train passed under signal 2056, the brakes were still applied, despite the signal showing a "proceed" aspect.
 At this point, both the engineer and fireman saw the targets on the switch show green, meaning continuing to go on a straight path.
 Once the fireman shouted "lined", the brakes were released, meaning that the train was to proceed as normally.